 - Flexibility – the ability to adapt to both internal and external market changes while maintaining core values.
 Implies resilience and being open to modification and change.

-- Planning – a blueprint for expectations for the future.
+- Innovation – a blueprint for expectations for the future that encourages perceptive and imaginative experimentation aimed at meeting the needs of constituents.
 Addresses the expanded learning economy, student preparedness, and cultural understanding.

 - Collaboration – stakeholders working together toward a common goal of quality and integrity and making cooperative use of resources and best practices.
 Accomplished by institutions through networking and communities of practice.